ashokpnd12/angular/readme.md

 #Angular demo
-This is demo of angular
+This is demo of angular.
+This is not working as expected.